 The Standards Review Committee (SRC), a subcommittee appointed by the COAMFTE chair, is responsible for: (1) implementing procedures for the review process every five (5) years, and (2) providing the COAMFTE with on-going feedback reflecting the state of accreditation standards and interpretations throughout the five-year cycle.
-The Committee will be comprised of COAMFTE members and senior marriage and family therapy educators not serving currently on COAMFTE.
+The Committee will be comprised of COAMFTE members and senior marriage and family therapy educators.